SMART Fine-tuning Factor Augmented Neural Lasso: Abstract

 \section{Abstract}

 Fine-tuning is a widely used strategy for adapting pre-trained models to new tasks, yet its methodology and theoretical properties in high-dimensional nonparametric settings with variable selection have not yet been developed.
-This paper introduces the \textbf{fine-tuning factor augmented neural Lasso (FAN-Lasso)}, a transfer learning framework for high-dimensional nonparametric regression with variable selection that simultaneously handles covariate and posterior shifts.
-We use a low-rank factor structure to manage high-dimensional dependent covariates and propose a novel residual fine-tuning decomposition in which the target function is expressed as a transformation of a frozen source function and other variables to achieve transfer learning and nonparametric variable selection.
-This augmented feature from the source predictor allows for the transfer of knowledge to the target domain and reduces model complexity there.
-We derive minimax-optimal excess risk bounds for the fine-tuning FAN-Lasso, characterizing the precise conditions, in terms of relative sample sizes and function complexities, under which fine-tuning yields statistical acceleration over single-task learning.
-The proposed framework also provides a theoretical perspective on parameter-efficient fine-tuning methods.
-Extensive numerical experiments across diverse covariate- and posterior-shift scenarios demonstrate that the fine-tuning FAN-Lasso consistently outperforms standard baselines and achieves near-oracle performance even under severe target sample size constraints, empirically validating the derived rates.
+We propose a source-model-augmented residual tuning (SMART) framework, which incorporates the pre-trained source model as an augmented feature into the target learner and estimates only the residual target-specific component.
+The approach is widely applicable, from parametric and sparse models to neural networks and blackbox machine learning models.
+We focus on the development of fine-tuning factor-augmented neural Lasso, resulting in SMART-FAN-Lasso.
+This transfer-learning framework for high-dimensional nonparametric regression with variable selection simultaneously handles covariate and posterior shifts.
+We use a low-rank factor structure to manage high-dimensional dependent covariates and a residual tuning decomposition in which the target function is expressed as a function of source model and other target-specific variables, thereby reducing the effective complexity of the target task.
+We derive minimax-optimal excess risk bounds, characterizing the precise conditions, in terms of relative sample sizes and function complexities, under which fine-tuning yields statistical acceleration over single-task learning.
+Extensive numerical experiments across diverse covariate- and posterior-shift scenarios demonstrate that SMART-FAN-Lasso consistently outperforms standard baselines and achieves near-oracle performance even under severe target sample size constraints, empirically validating the derived rates.